 Jamie has now finished his term as President of the British Psychological Society.
 During his term, he presided over a three-year structural review programme for the Society with recommendations to be implemented from 2018 onwards, inaugurated the British Psychological Society Presidential Taskforce on Refugees, Asylum Seekers and Migrants, and led for the Presidential Team on the Psychological Wellbeing project.

 In addition to his independent trauma therapy practice and providing individual and group supervision for NHS and independent trauma services across London, Jamie also works in a voluntary capacity providing supervision to a number of organisations working with refugees, asylum seekers and migrants.

-Jamie has been elected as the next Minister Provincial for the European Province of the Third Order, Society of St Francis and he is due to succeed Averil Swanton as Minister Provincial on June 17th 2017.
+Jamie was elected as the Minister Provincial for the European Province of the Third Order, Society of St Francis in January 2017 and succeeded Averil Swanton as Minister Provincial on June 17th 2017.

 Jamie's latest edited book, 'Military Veteran Psychological Health and Social Care: Contemporary Approaches' (2017) is now in print from Routledge Taylor and Francis.

-Jamie's comments on the future of clinical psychology, in advance of the DCP SGM on 5th July, are here:
+Jamie's comments on the future of clinical psychology, made in advance of the DCP SGM on 5th July 2017, are here:

 Alone or with others?
 How clinical psychology might best position itself for the future